RenderV/camera-monitor/README.md

 This project was made to practice flask.
 It is a footprint of another project that is currently in development with Django, PostgresSQL, and Next.js.

+It's a camera monitoring system designed to be complemented with a object detection model.
+When a new detection is added to the database, the user is notified.
+It's possible to remove register and select an area of interest where the model will perform its detection.

+Please note that this repository solely contains the user interface and routing logic.

 #### Table of contents
   * [Images](#images)
   * [Usage](#usage)